zumbrunn/e4xd/README.txt

 http://e4xd.googlecode.com/svn/trunk/patches/helma.txt

-How to get e4xd working
+*** How to get e4xd working

-You should soon be able to find a working build to download and simply start with ./start.sh somewhere on the e4xd.org site.
+On the e4xd.org site, you should be able to find a working build to download and simply start with ./start.sh

 http://e4xd.org/

-Otherwise, you would need to build the patched versions of Rhino and Helma and replace the rhino.jar in the Helma build with the patched version you built.
+In addition to the full openmocha build, there is also a build that contains only the jhino modules and patched jar files, in order to add jhino to your own helma install.
+You would need to replace the helma.jar and rhino.jar in your Helma install with the patched versions.
 The "objectengine" and "jhino" modules are expected to be placed in Helma's modules directory and the exampleapp would normally go into Helma's apps directory.

-You could then start the exmaple app from your manage application or add it to the apps.properties file to have it start automatically.
+You could then start the example app from your manage application or add it to the apps.properties file to have it start automatically.

 http://localhost:8080/exampleapp

-More info and help
+*** More info and help

 Other than what you find on the (possibly not yet existing) e4xd.org website, the best places to get in touch are the openmocha mailing